 And now, the hairy details:

-We woke up around 4am to the sounds of a van alarm blaring from somewhere in the parking lot.
+We woke up around 4 am to the sounds of a van alarm blaring from somewhere in the parking lot.
 While annoying, it was probably a good thing given how early van 2 was getting in.
 We quickly got Steph (our first runner) ready and out the door for her final 3 mile leg and I quickly got myself together for my second long leg (8.3 miles).
-Just as we anticipated she came in super fast and I was off again for my 5th leg.
-This leg was by far my least favorite of the 6.
-We were running up, up, up on the very narrow side of the highway (no sidewalk, just white lines).
-It was still really dark out so I was fully decked out in reflective gear and lights and getting blinded by every car and truck coming down the road.
+Just as we anticipated, Steph came in super fast and I was off again for my 5th leg (I barely had enough time to wake up!).
+My 5th leg was by far my least favorite of the 6.
+We were running up, up, up on a very narrow side of the highway (no sidewalk, just white lines).
+It was still really dark out so I was fully decked out in reflective gear and lights but getting blinded by every car and truck coming down the road.
 The wind was also howling a bit and blowing me from side to side.
 I think the only thing that kept me moving during this leg was the thought of getting off that horrible, scary road.
 And by the way, what the heck are all those people doing at 5am on a Saturday morning in Napa?
 Where were they all going??
-I couldn’t have been happier when that leg ended.
-I handed off to Katie who had another 3 mile leg and would be followed by Lauren with a 4 mile leg – meaning not a ton of time to rest before my final 4.9 mile leg.
-Thankfully Johnny was feeling up to running more miles and offered to switch legs with me.
-I gladly gave him my 4.9 miler for his 3.9 miler which was mainly downhill.
-Plus, I got to hand off to the other van for their final set of legs which was a lot of fun.
+I don’t think I’ve ever been happier than when that leg was over.
+I handed the baton off to Katie who had another 3 mile leg and would be followed by Lauren with a 4 mile leg – meaning not a ton of time to rest before my final 4.9 mile leg.
+Thankfully, Johnny was feeling up to running more miles and offered to switch legs with me.
+I gladly traded in my 4.9 miler for his 3.9 miler (which had a lot of downhill – yay!!).
+Plus, I got to hand off the bracelet to van 2 for their final set of legs which was a lot of fun.

 The finish: Van 2 came in blazing again.
-Jess finished off the relay with a fast 5 miler and we all ran her in across the finish line.
-Celebration was definitely in order so our whole team made our way towards the beer garden and enjoyed the sunshine before making our way to the house in Geyserville where we swam in the pool, relaxed in the hot tub and observed a very MTV-esque pool party taking place.
+Jess finished off the relay with a fast 5 miler and we all ran with her across the finish line.
+Celebration was definitely in order – meaning beer garden time!
+We enjoyed a couple of free beers (thanks Ragnar) and of course the sunshine before making our way to the house in Geyserville where we swam in the pool, relaxed in the hot tub and observed a very MTV-esque pool party taking place.

 Needless to say, it was an epic weekend.
 Thanks to my teammates, the Luscious Lushes for being so incredible.
 I’m just glad I was able to complete all 6 legs and not disappoint y’all!